 The most important tool a dentist can use to help properly cleanse the cavitation site is ozone.
 You can find a list of dentists who use ozone in their practice in our article detailing how to find a qualified dentist to help you.

 You might also find benefit from our article on the 3 questions to ask your dentist about root canals, as this covers lots of similar issues as cavitations.

 You can also download our FREE ebook, the OraWellness Guide to Safe Dentistry, where we propose several questions you can ask your dental team to determine whether they are ideally suited to assist you and your family to optimal oral (and whole body) health.

 Subjects in this free resource guide include: proper procedures to safely remove mercury fillings, questions about root canals, crowns and bridges, and a special chapter on children’s oral health including sealants.
 Download the OraWellness Guide to Safe Dentistry here.

 In the end, we don’t know what we don’t know.
-We hope this article has helped you know a bit more about the real but often undiscussed problem with having wisdom teeth removed.
+We hope this article has helped you understand a bit more about the real but not often-discussed problem with having wisdom teeth removed.

 In a future article, we will detail more of the pros and cons on the hotly debated subject of whether to have wisdom teeth removed or not…

 Until next time, may your bright, healthy smile bless your life and the lives of those around you in many ways today!